yozuk/yozuk-docs-old/content/usage/chatbot.md

 We provide chatbot implementations for Telegram and Slack.

 {{< hint type=important >}}
-Chatbot is not the best option in terms of privacy because basically the server has access to the conversation between you and the bot in plain text.
+Chatbot is not the best option in terms of privacy because the server has access to the conversation between you and the bot in plain text.
 {{< /hint >}}

 ### Telegram